-- Bicycle Helmet Wearing Is Not Associated with Close Motor Vehicle Passing – A reanalysis of the study listed above that concludes that wearing a helmet is not, in fact, associated with close motor vehicle passing.
+- Bicycle Helmet Wearing Is Not Associated with Close Motor Vehicle Passing – A reanalysis of the study listed above concludes that wearing a helmet is not, in fact, associated with close motor vehicle passing.

 - Wearing a Bicycle Helmet Can Increase Risk-Taking and Sensation Seeking in Adults – A study that suggests that cyclists are more likely to engage in risky behavior while wearing a helmet as opposed to riding bareheaded.

-- Evaluation of New Zealand’s bicycle helmet law – A New Zealand survey data that shows the average hours cycled dropped by 50% for the period 1989-1990 to 2006-2009, following the introduction of mandatory bicycle helmet use.
+- Evaluation of New Zealand’s bicycle helmet law – A New Zealand survey data shows the average hours cycled dropped by 50% for the period 1989-1990 to 2006-2009, following the introduction of mandatory bicycle helmet use.

 - Jersey Scrutiny review: Compulsory wearing of cycle helmets – A report that found that the year before the introduction of mandatory bicycle helmet use on Jersey Island, 84% of Jersey children wore helmets anyway, and not a single under-14 had been seriously hurt on a bike.

-- No clear evidence from countries that have enforced the wearing of helmets – A 2006 study that shows that before and after data indicates enforced helmet laws discourage cycling but produce no obvious response in the percentage of head injuries.
+- No clear evidence from countries that have enforced the wearing of helmets – A 2006 study shows that before and after data indicates enforced helmet laws discourage cycling but produce no obvious response in the percentage of head injuries.

-- Bicycle helmets: review of effectiveness – The USA Department of Transport report that concludes there is little evidence that helmets complying with one standard as opposed to another perform better in protecting the wearer in the event of a crash.
+- Bicycle helmets: review of effectiveness – The USA Department of Transport report concludes there is little evidence that helmets complying with one standard as opposed to another perform better in protecting the wearer in the event of a crash.
 Therefore, your helmet should meet one of the standards they list, but it doesn’t matter which.

 - The efficacy of bicycle helmets against brain injury – An evaluation that concludes that bicycle helmets prevent serious injury, to the brain in particular.